ShawXh/node2ket/README.md

 # node2ket

-This repo contain the code and data for the submission of node2ket to VLDB2024.
+This repo contains the code and data for the submission of node2ket to VLDB2024.
 The files include:

 ```
 ./